Back to Blog

 Stop Optimizing for the Wrong Number

-The sellers who build sustainable, profitable Amazon businesses are the ones who zoom out from campaign-level ACoS and ask the bigger question: is my advertising investment growing my business?
+The authors who build sustainable, profitable Amazon businesses are the ones who zoom out from campaign-level ACoS and ask the bigger question: is my advertising investment growing my readership and royalties?

 TACoS gives you that answer.
 ACoS helps you execute the details.
 You need both, but if you are only watching one, watch TACoS.